 This no-bake vanilla cheesecake is light, creamy, and perfect for any dinner party or holiday gathering.

-It also eliminates a lot of the worries that might keep you from making a cheesecake in the first place: There's no need for fussy water baths or elaborate cool-down steps.
+No-bake cheesecake eliminates a lot of the worries that might keep you from making a cheesecake in the first place: There's no need for fussy water baths or elaborate cool-down steps.
 No worries about cracks in the top.
-No need to even turn on the oven!
+No need to even turn on the oven—hence, no-bake cheesecake!

 The finished cheesecake has a creamy, silky texture, like a cross between traditional cheesecake and extra-thick whipped cream.

+1. Make sure the cream cheese is at room temperature (very soft).
 Cold cream cheese becomes lumpy when mixed and you’ll never be able to get the signature light and fluffy texture of a no-bake cheesecake.
-Let it warm on the counter for at least two hours before making the cheesecake.
+Let it warm on the counter for at least 2 hours before making the cheesecake.
 It should feel very soft when you press on the package.